Lippsson/RPi-Jukebox-RFID/documentation/developers/coreapps.md

 **Scriptname:** [setup_configure_audio.sh](../../installation/components/setup_configure_audio.sh)

 A setup tool to register the PulseAudio sinks as primary and secondary audio outputs.
+(For 2 audio output option please run the script with parameter `-f`)

 This will also set up an equalizer and mono downmixer in the PulseAudio configuration file.
 Run this once after installation.
 It can be re-run at any time to change the settings.
 For more information see [Audio Configuration](../builders/audio.md).